industrial-edge/iih-semantics-getting-started/docs/Installation.md

 This apps allows the configuration of the IIH.

-In your IED clik IIH Configurator to open it.
+In your IED click IIH Configurator to open it.

 Go to the settings tab and add the Databus credentials for subscribing and publishing topics.